oracle-livelabs/spatial-graph/adb-graph/llm-generated-graph/introduction/introduction.md

 This workshop shows how Generative AI can be used to create an informative property graph from the texst of a Sherlock Holmses story and  how to use the graph for retrieval augmented generation.
 The workshop will guide users through provisioning the required resources, generating a property graph, visualizing the property graph and using the property graph for retreival augmented generation.

-Estimated Workshop Time: -- 3 hours -- minutes (This estimate is for the entire workshop - it is the sum of the estimates provided for each of the labs included in the workshop.)
+Estimated Workshop Time: -- 3 hours -- 00 minutes

 ### About Graph Studio
 Oracle Autonomous Database has features that enable it to function as a scalable graph database.
 They automate the creation of graph models and in-memory graphs from database tables.
 They include notebooks and developer APIs for executing graph queries using PGQL, a SQL-like graph query language, over 60 built-in graph algorithms using Java or Python APIs, and native graph visualization.